Hematies/PredicMem25/src/top/README.md

 - **top.cpp**
   Main implementation file.
-  It provides the entry points and orchestration for memory address and burst prediction, including hardware synthesis interfaces.
+  It provides the top functions: entry points of the different hardware modules, working as their hardware synthesis interfaces.
+Each function calls functions that describe each hardware module and that are defined in the code under the `include` directory.
   The main functions implemented are:

   - `DictionaryEntry operateDictionary(...)`